By: Megen Elliott, MS-OCL, RDH, CDA

 As you begin to be exposed to the dental profession, the opportunities to build your network continue to grow.
 Even the most introverted and shy individuals can create a network, you can start communication online, via phone, or text, which will grow into a deeper relationship.
 Find a mentor who is willing to let you tag along to continuing education, conference, and volunteer events!

-Get creative, make an effort, it will pay off!
+Get creative, and make an effort, it will pay off!